Victor de Sabata: 1945–1953

 After World War II, de Sabata's career expanded internationally.
 He was a frequent guest conductor in London, New York and other American cities.
 In 1946 he recorded with the London Philharmonic Orchestra for the Decca recording company.
-In 1947 he switched labels to HMV, recording with the Santa Cecilia Orchestra in Rome.
+In 1947 he switched labels to His Master's Voice, recording with the Santa Cecilia Orchestra in Rome.
 These sessions included the premiere recording of Debussy's Jeux.
 He would go on to make more recordings with the same orchestra in 1948.
 In 1950 he was temporarily detained at Ellis Island along with several other Europeans under the newly passed McCarran Act (the reason was his work in Italy during Benito Mussolini's Fascist regime).
 In March 1950 and March 1951 de Sabata conducted the New York Philharmonic in a series of concerts in Carnegie Hall, many of which were preserved from radio transcriptions to form some of the most valuable items in his recorded legacy.

 De Sabata's base remained La Scala, Milan, and he had the opportunity to work with two upwardly-mobile sopranos: Renata Tebaldi and Maria Callas.
-In August 1953 he collaborated with Callas in his only commercial opera recording: Puccini's Tosca for HMV (also featuring Giuseppe Di Stefano and Tito Gobbi along with the La Scala orchestra and chorus).
+In August 1953 he collaborated with Callas in his only commercial opera recording: Puccini's Tosca for His Master's Voice (also featuring Giuseppe Di Stefano and Tito Gobbi along with the La Scala orchestra and chorus).
 This production is widely regarded as one of the greatest opera recordings of all time.
 One critic has written that de Sabata's success in this Tosca "remains so decisive that had he never recorded another note, his fame would still be assured".